 Welcome to study abroad in Seoul, Korea!

-Seoul is one of Asia’s most modern and developed cities and the flagship city of an Asian Tiger, i.e. a miracle in economic development.
-It’s sparkly, clean and beautiful, divided by the gorgeous Han River and enveloped by mountains.
+Seoul is one of Asia’s most modern and developed cities and the flagship city of the Asian Tigers, i.e. a miracle in economic development.
+It is sparkly, clean and beautiful, divided by the gorgeous Han River and enveloped by mountains.
 In contrast to the downtown high rises, there are also multiple UNESCO world heritage areas with ancient temples, palaces and courtyards for you to explore.

 Even though Seoul is a vast capital city, it embraces its new residents quickly and warmly.
 Getting around is fast and easy when you get used to the metro map and identifying the stations.
-Koreans are very polite and friendly and even though making closer acquaintances takes a while, once you have it, the generosity and loyalty bestowed upon a new friend is everlasting.
+Koreans are very polite and friendly, and even though making closer acquaintances takes a while, once you become friends, the generosity and loyalty bestowed upon a new friend is everlasting.

 Seoul offers excellent shopping opportunities from luxurious shopping malls and department houses to underground shopping markets with hundreds of stalls filled with quality finds for next to nothing (when you bargain a bit).